 I passed them in seconds and just as quickly they passed through my thoughts and into catalogued, insignificant memory.
 Until this afternoon.

 My husband and I sped along Braddock Road, grumbling as the golden, spring sun gave way to April showers.
-I was thinking about my yoga practice this morning, how I feel different, more whole after yoga than after other workouts.
+I was thinking about my stretching practice this morning, how I feel different, more whole after stretching than after other workouts.
 I like that feeling of knowing I’m alive, feeling graceful, collected and yet free at the same time.
 But I wondered, did I work out hard enough?
 I don’t feel especially fatigued or sore like I do after other workouts.
 Did I do enough?

 These fears hearken back to 15 years of pushing all my physical limits: Too little food, too much exercise.
 I did it all in pursuit of a goal – to look beautiful, to look competent, to look powerful, to look in control.